-Banks and the CBRT experience periodic increases in the liquidity coverage ratio in weeks when high balance is maintained in foreign currency free accounts.
-On the other hand, fluctuations may occur in the liquidity coverage ratio in weeks when the share of institutional and bank-originated funds in funding sources increases, and long-term foreign funds enter a one-month maturity window.
-In 2022, the Bank's liquidity coverage ratio decreased due to the decrease in cash inflows in Turkish Lira, while it decreased due to the increase in cash outflows in foreign currency compared to 2021.

-The Bank's high-quality liquid asset stock consists of bonds issued by the Ministry of Treasury and Finance of the Republic of Turkey, which have not been subject to repurchase agreements or collateral, as well as accounts held at the CBRT.
-The Bank's primary funding sources are loans and deposits received.
+Periodic increases are observed in the liquidity coverage ratio during the weeks when a large amount of balance is kept in the banks and CBRT FX free accounts.
+On the other hand, there may be fluctuations in the liquidity coverage ratio during the weeks when the share of corporate and bank-based funds in fund sources increases and long-term foreign funds enter the one-month maturity window.
+The Bank's liquidity coverage ratio increased in 2023 compared to 2022 due to the rise in high quality liquid assets in Turkish Lira and foreign currency.
+The Bank's stock of high-quality liquid assets; as well as the accounts of the Central Bank of Turkey, issued by the Republic of Turkey Treasury and repurchase agreements have not been subject to collateral, it consists of bonds.
+The main funding source of the Bank consists of loans and deposits received.

-The most important items among derivative products, mostly used for hedging purposes, are forward transactions for exchange rate risk and swap transactions for interest rate risk.
+The swap transactions are mostly conducted under interest rate risk and foreign currency risk of the forward transactions since these items hold the most important place in the derivatives used as hedging.

-The Bank's high-quality liquid assets consist of accounts held at the CBRT (83%) and securities issued by the Ministry of Treasury and Finance of the Republic of Turkey (17%).
-Funding sources are mainly distributed among deposits (36%), borrowings from banks (37%), and off-balance-sheet liabilities (3%).
+The Bank's high quality liquid assets mainly comprise of CBRT accounts by (94%) and securities issued by Treasury of Republic of Turkey by (4%).
+Funding sources are mainly distributed deposits by (25%). borrowings from banks by (37%) off-balance sheet payables by (4%).